discordjs/guide/guide/canvas/README.md

 #### Windows

-You will need a package called Windows Built Tools.
+You will need a package called Windows Build Tools.
 You may install it with npm with the following command: `npm i --global --production windows-build-tools`, or with yarn by running the following: `yarn global add --production windows-build-tools`.
 It is also bundled with Chocolatey, should you choose that installation path.
 Afterwards, you should follow the instructions detailed [here](https://github.com/Automattic/node-canvas/wiki/Installation---Windows).
 Additionally, make sure Node and Cairo are both either **32-bit** or **64-bit**, whichever your system works with.
-If you are *still* unable to install canvas, you might want to consider installing [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-donwloads/).
+If you are *still* unable to install canvas, you might want to consider installing [Microsoft Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/).

 #### Other Distributions